laktam/smart-hire/README.md

 3. Azure Services:
     - Blob Storage: Securely stores resumes.
     - Document Intelligence: Extracts raw text from resumes.
+        - We trained custom azure document intelligence model on our resumes.
     - Cosmos DB: Stores extracted and processed data.
     - Azure container registry : To push the docker image
     - application containers : To run the container